 Perhaps Bibi Andersson’s most memorable achievement in the film of those days was the role of the nurse Alma in Ingmar Bergman’s Persona in 1966.
 Here she stands for all verbal expression throughout the film since her opposite number, played by Liv Ullmann, is dumb.
 Not surprisingly, this brought her several awards including the Swedish Guldbagge Award and a number of international prizes.
 Other notable film roles during the 1960s were in Vilgot Sjöman’s My Sister, My Love in 1966, Mai Zetterling’s internationally acclaimed The Girls in 1968, and Ingmar Bergman’s The Passion of Anna in 1969.

 These roles contributed without any doubt to Bibi Andersson’s international film career during the 1970s.
-She had the opportunity of playing against Orson Welles and Paul Newman a well as Steve McQueen, but even so this career must be described as uneven and chequered.
+She had the opportunity of being cast together with Orson Welles and Paul Newman a well as Steve McQueen, but even so this career must be described as uneven and chequered.
 It came to include everything from films by American authors such as John Houston (The Kremlin Letter, in 1970) and Robert Altman (Quintet, in 1979) to popular genres such as westerns (Duel at Diablo, in 1966) and the catastrophe film (The Concorde - Airport 79, in 1979).
 From a qualitative point of view, her most eminent non-Swedish film did not turn up until the following decade, with a supporting role in Danish Gabriel Axel’s Oscar-winning Babette’s Feast, in 1987.

 Bibi Andersson spent the 1970s in Sweden as well, where she was appointed to TV Theatre on Swedish Television.
 In 1976, she took part in the miniseries En dåres försvarstal based on Strindberg’s autobiographical novel (The Defence of a Fool).
 Under the direction of her then-husband Kjell Grede, she played the role of Siri von Essen.
 She played the same role in a production of Per Olov Enquist’s The Night of the Tribades on Broadway, with Max von Sydow as Strindberg.
 She also played a number of acclaimed roles for TV Theatre in the 1980s, among them Blanche DuBois in A Streetcar Named Desire in 1981, directed by Bo Widerberg; and in Creditors in 1988, directed by Stefan Böhm.